 The hospitality industry includes the hotel and motel, or lodging, trade.
-As defined by the Council on Hotel, Restaurant and Institutional Education, it also includes food services, recreation services, and tourism.
+As defined by the International Council on Hotel, Restaurant and Institutional Education, it also includes food services, recreation services, and tourism.
 The hospitality industry provides accommodations, meals, and personal services for both the traveling public and permanent residents.

 Establishments in the hospitality industry are divided into five categories.
 Transient, or commercial, hotels make up three-fourths of the hotel business in the United States and cater to commercial travelers, businesspeople, salespeople, and tourists.
 Motels, or motor inns, are generally located near highways and airports and in small cities; residential hotels provide permanent or semipermanent housing on a weekly, monthly, or sometimes yearly basis; resorts are hotels that offer recreational or social activities in addition to lodging; and convention hotels and centers are used as meeting places for large groups or businesses, or for major exhibitions.
 As well as providing lodgings for the conventioneers, convention hotels and centers must have state-of-the-art audiovisual and technical equipment among other services to stay competitive and attract business.